Rival cities of Nicaragua

 Works continued almost continuously until 1814 when the cathedral was complete.
 Many smaller and larger rebuildings have been done in later times – but the overall shape of the building is the same as in 1814.

-The cathedral of León was consecrated long after its completion – in 1860.
+Leon Cathedral was consecrated long after its completion – in 1860.

 Architecture of the Age of Enlightenment

 Cathedral of León was a modern building for its time, it followed the global trends while keeping and developing local traditions.
 From the outside this cathedral leaves somewhat weighty impression of a well rooted structure where the horizontal features are prevalent over the vertical ones.

 Baroque style is easily recognized in the stature of this building.
 Nevertheless a fresh breeze of the Age of Enlightenment is present.
 Facade and many other elements are formed in Neo-Classicism style – a style which arised in the time when independent minds searched for the spiritual values higher than the powers of the church and state.

 Other styles are visible in the ecletic architecture of cathedral as well – some influences are from the Gothic, Renaissance and Mudejar styles.